KxSystems/embedPy/README.md

 ```

 ### Further examples

 You’ll find further examples in the [examples](examples) directory.
-This includes an example of creating simple charts in Matplotlib either by running Python code in a kdb+ process or importing the `matplotlib.pyplot` module into kdb+ and using functions from it in q code.
+This includes an example of creating simple charts in Matplotlib either by running Python code in a kdb+ process, or importing the `matplotlib.pyplot` module into kdb+ and using functions from it in q code.

 ### `.p` directory reference